Frank-Lemmer/openfast/README.rst

 When merging with a new version of OpenFAST:
 - Consider overwriting the files with _HD or _SD ending in SubDyn and HydroDyn, respectively and copy all code sections with "Specific to this..." over to the new files
-- Check the following files
+- Check the following files:
  - SubDyn_HD.f90
  - SD_FEM_HD
  - HydroDyn_SD.f90